 Ellis, a 2009 Nashville Predators first-round pick, will be playing in his third WJC, and has a chance to join Jason Botterill, Jay Bouwmeester and Jason Spezza as the only Canada players with three WJC medals -- he won a gold in 2009 and silver last year.
 He had 8 points in six games last year.

-Cowen, a 2009 first-round pick of the Ottawa Senators, had 1 point and a plus-4 rating, and at 6-foot-5 and 227 pounds, he's the biggest player on the roster.
-De Haan, a 2009 first-round pick of the Islanders, had 1 point and a plus-4 rating in just four games prior to suffering a tournament-ending shoulder injury.
+Cowen, a 2009 first-round pick of the Ottawa Senators, had 1 point and a plus-4 rating, while de Haan, a 2009 first-round pick of the Islanders, had 1 point and a plus-4 rating in just four games prior to suffering a shoulder injury.

 Drummondville Voltigeurs center Sean Couturier was the only 2011 Entry Draft prospect to make the team.
 Kitchener Rangers defenseman Ryan Murphy and Red Deer Rebels center Ryan Nugent-Hopkins were among the final nine players sent home, as was Everett Silvertips defenseman Ryan Murray, who is eligible for the 2012 Draft.